-Trackout & Carryout Problem
+What is the Trackout & Carryout Problem?

-- Dirt, stone and mud adhering to tires, the exterior or undercarriage of a vehicle leaving a construction site that falls onto a paved public roadway.
+- Dirt, stone, and mud adhering to tires, the exterior, or undercarriage of a vehicle leaving a construction site that falls onto a paved public roadway.

-- Traces of dirt, stone or other bulk material that spill onto a paved public road from an improperly loaded haul vehicle leaving a construction site.
+- Traces of dirt, stone, or other bulk material that spill onto a paved public road from an improperly loaded haul vehicle leaving a construction site.

-- Dirt, stone and mud leaving an unpaved access road going onto a paved public roadway.
+- Dirt, stone, and mud leaving an unpaved access road going onto a paved public roadway.

-Trackout & Carryout Control Solution
+The Trackout & Carryout Control Solution

 Gravel Trackout Pad

-Solutions to minimize trackout onto the public roadways are not 100%.
-For debris leaving the job site, remove sediment and rock from pavement as soon as possible but no later than by the end of the work day on the same it has been deposited on the paved road.
+Temporary paved construction access is an effective method of sediment control, but it is also a more expensive option.
+The paved surface must extend at least 100 feet from the point of intersection with the public road and be at least 20 feet wide.
+Solutions to minimize trackout onto the public roadways are not always 100% effective.
+For debris leaving the job site, remove sediment and rock from the pavement as soon as possible, but no later than the end of the workday on the same it has been deposited on the paved road.